-FIV or Feline Immunodeficiency Virus is a viral disease that affects cats exclusively.
+FIV or Feline Immunodeficiency Virus is a viral disease that affects cats exclusively (lentivirus group).

-The virus is classified as slow acting but it gradually weakens the immune system by attacking the white blood cells and altering their function which makes the infected cat more prone to other infections and diseases.
+Feline immunodeficiency virus slow-acting.
+It gradually weakens the immune system by attacking the white blood cells and altering their function which makes the infected cat more prone to other infections and diseases.
 This virus is the feline equivalent of human HIV, and it is also known as Feline AIDS.

 On the infographic below you can find some quick info about the virus, how it affects the cat and how to take care for an infected one.